 So in this blog, I will explain the Decision tree algorithm.
 How is it used?
 How it functions will be covering everything that is related to the decision tree.

 Every internal node holds a “test” on an attribute, branches hold the conclusion of the test and every leaf node means the class label.
-This is the most used algorithm when it comes to supervised models.
-It is used for both classifications as well as regression.
-It is often termed as “CART” that means classification and regression tree.
-Tree algorithms are always preferred due to stability and reliability.
-(In order to understand more about decision tree in ML, click here)
+This is the most used algorithm when it comes to supervised learning techniques.

 Let us see an example of a basic decision tree where it is to be decided in what conditions to play cricket and in what conditions not to play.

 You might have got a fair idea about the conditions on which decision trees work with the above example.
 Let us now see the common terms used in Decision Tree that is stated below:

 Branches - Division of the whole tree is called branches.